This article covers FAQs about the subscription billing model, which charges new members when they join and monthly on that same date.

-Right now, subscription billing is only available to creators who bill patrons monthly.
-If you currently bill patrons per creation, please reach out to Support to see if you are eligible to switch to subscription billing.
+Right now, subscription billing is only available to creators who bill members monthly.
+If you currently bill members per creation, please reach out to Support to see if you are eligible to switch to subscription billing.

 How does subscription billing compare with my current billing model?